cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 \small

-- Quizzes and tests *can* be sat from anywhere you like, and you have some flexbility over exactly when you start them.
+- Quizzes and tests *can* be sat from anywhere you like, and you have some flexibility over exactly when you start them.
 - But it is a good idea to make sure you have a reliable Internet connection.
   - You can sit them from your laptop on campus (or from a UWA computer)